nikolasvasconcelos/json-file-parser/README.md

 ### JSON text input
 Instead of the textarea html element, the chosen component as the [JSON Input](https://www.npmjs.com/package/react-json-editor-ajrm) because it's easy to use and has been maintained recently.
 It also displays json errors by itselft.

+> There are no special steps for Problems 2 and 3
 ## Running the project

 In the project directory, you can run: